 - Nikon D500 – this is my exclusive wildlife camera

-- Nikon D850 – this is my landscape and general purpose camera
+- Nikon D850 – this is my general purpose camera

-Selecting the right camera for what you’ll be photographing is a complicated and personal process.
+Selecting the best camera for hiking and what you’ll be photographing is a complicated and personal process.

 If you’re looking for a new camera, be sure to do your research to find what’s best for you.